 2- Joining Red Bull: the apex and the fall

 In 2009, Vettel was hired by Red Bull Racing team.
-He broke more two records: youngest driver to score a hat-trick” (pole position, race win and fastest lap), and “youngest World Drivers’ Championship runner-up”.
-With four wins, eight podiums, and four more scores, he got 84 points, 11 lesser than champion Jenson Button, of Brawn.
+He broke two more records: “youngest driver to score a hat-trick” (pole position, race win, and fastest lap) and “youngest World Drivers’ Championship runner-up.”
+With four wins, eight podiums, and four more scores, he got 84 points, 11 lesser than champion Jenson Button (from Brawn).
 His results were so impressive that he turned into Red Bull’s bet to dispute the title.

 Racing alongside Australian driver Mark Webber, his teammate since his first year with the Austrian team, Sebastian Vettel became champion for four consecutive years.
-In 2010, with five wins, 10 podiums and five more scores, he got 256 points and guaranteed the first title of a Red Bull driver.
-In 2011, he conquered 392 points, an outcome of 11 wins, 17 podiums, and one more score.
-The following year, he had 281 points, five wins, 10 podiums, and seven more scores.
-His last title was conquered in 2013, with 13 wins, 16 podiums, and two more scores.
-Vettel’s four titles meant two things for Red Bull: the engineering department has succeeded in their turbo engine development and the team had one of the most talented drivers in the history of the sport.
+In 2010, with five wins, ten podiums, and five more scores, he got 256 points and guaranteed the first title of a Red Bull driver.
+In 2011, Vettel conquered 392 points, 11 wins, 17 podiums, and one more score.
+The following year, he had 281 points, five wins, ten podiums, and scored on seven more occasions.
+His last title was conquered in 2013, with 13 wins, 16 podiums, and he scored in two more races.
+Vettel’s four titles meant two things for Red Bull: the engineering department has succeeded in their turbo engine development, and the team had one of the most talented drivers in the sport’s history.

 Sebastian Vettel’s win at the 2013 German Grand Prix.
 (Photo: Motor Authority)

 In his four titles’ years, Vettel broke nine records he keeps until nowadays.
-In 2010 he broke the one of “youngest Formula One World Drivers’ champion”, at the age of 23.
+In 2010 he became the “youngest Formula One World Drivers’ champion,” at the age of 23.
 In 2011, he broke the ones of “most podium finishes in a season” (17 at all), “most pole positions in a season” (15 at all), “most laps led in a season” (739 at all), “most wins from pole position in a season” (totalizing nine) and “youngest driver to score a grand slam” (pole position, win, fastest lap and led every lap).
 In 2013, he broke the records of “most consecutive wins” (nine at all), “most consecutive grand slams” (two at all), and “most wins in a season” (totalizing 13).
-Vettel also got three more records, “youngest driver to led at least one lap”, “youngest driver to score a podium” and “youngest Grand Prix winner”, but these were surpassed some years later by Max Verstappen.
+Vettel also got three more records, “youngest driver to led at least one lap,” “youngest driver to score a podium,” and “youngest Grand Prix winner,” but these were surpassed some years later by Max Verstappen.
 With these achievements, Vettel was considered the biggest winner of the Turbo Era in Formula One.

 With Red Bull, Sebastian Vettel won four championships and got nine records he keeps until nowadays.
 (Photo: Sports Mole)

-But in 2014, the situation changed drastically.
-With Mark Webber’s exit, the team chose also Australian driver Daniel Ricciardo to replace him as Vettel’s teammate.
-If before the German’s mastery was clear, he passed to be left behind by the team in favor of the new teammate.
-Vettel’s car in 2014 had little power to reach previous years’ results.
-By contrast, Ricciardo’s car enjoyed perfect conditions, allowed him to even get his first win, at Canadian Grand Prix.
-Getting only four podiums and 12 more scores, Vettel finished the year in fifth place of championship, with 167 points.
+But in 2014, the situation changed drastically. ith Mark Webber’s exit, the team chose his fellow countryman Daniel Ricciardo to replace him as Vettel’s teammate.
+If before it, Vettel’s mastery was evident, he passed to be left behind by the team in favor of the new teammate.
+His car in 2014 had little power to reach previous years’ results.
+By contrast, Ricciardo’s car enjoyed perfect conditions, allowing him to get his first win at Canadian Grand Prix.
+Getting only four podiums and 12 more scores, Vettel finished the year in fifth place of the championship, with 167 points.
 Ricciardo finished third, with 238 points.
-In the same year Red Bull decided to prefer a new driver, the team lost leadership in Formula One, and Lewis Hamilton’s title (the second of his career) started Mercedes mastery, which remains until nowadays.
+In the same year that Red Bull decided to prefer a new driver, the team lost leadership in Formula One.
+Lewis Hamilton’s title (the second of his career) started Mercedes mastery, which persists nowadays.

 Red Bull’s preference for Daniel Ricciardo not only harmed Sebastian Vettel’s 2014 season, as it allowed Mercedes to be the new dominant team.
 (Photo: Marca)